Glossary of baseball terms: rally

 To come back from a deficit.
 This typically occurs in the final innings of a game.

 rally cap

 A cap worn backwards, sideways, or inside-out by fans or players to bring a rally.
 Said to have originated by fans of the New York Mets during the 1985 baseball season, when the Mets captured several dramatic come-from-behind victories, and spread to the players themselves some time during the 1986 season.
 It rose to national awareness during the 1986 World Series.
 The Mets were down three games to two and losing the deciding game to the Red Sox, when in the seventh inning, television cameras showed some of the New York Mets players in the dugout wearing their caps inside-out.
 The team rallied to win the game and the series.

 range

 A fielder's ability to move from his position to field a ball in play.

 reach or reached

 A batter becoming a baserunner by attaining first base without becoming out.

+reach on error

+A batter receives a reached on error (ROE) when he reaches base because of a defensive fielding error, meaning he wouldn't have otherwise reached.
+Reaching base on an error does not count as a hit, nor does it count as a time on base for purposes of on-base percentage.
+However, there is still significant debate as to whether ROEs are undervalued in the statistical world, as certain players have a tendency to reach base via error more than others.